jorenheit/brainfix/README.md

 Example: bfint -t int16 -o output.txt program.bf
 ```
-### The type of a BrainF*ck cell
+### The type of a BrainF\*ck cell
-The type of the BrainF*ck cell that is assumed during compilation with `bfx` can be specified using the `-t` option and will specify the size of the integers on the BrainF*ck tape.
+The type of the BF cell that is assumed during compilation with `bfx` can be specified using the `-t` option and will specify the size of the integers on the BF tape.
 By default, this is a single byte (8-bits).
 Other options are `int16` and `int32`.
 All generated BF-algorithms work with any of these architectures, so changing the type will not result in different BF-code.
 It will, however, allow the compiler to issue a warning if numbers are used throughout the program that exceed the maximum value of a cell.
 The same flag can be specified to `bfint`.
 This will change the size of the integers that the interpreter is operating on.
 For example, executing the `+` operation on a cell with value 255 will result in overflow (and wrap around to 0) when the interpreter is invoked with `-t int8` but not when it's invoked with `-t int16`.

 ### Example: Hello World
 Every programming language tutorial starts with a "Hello, World!" program of some sort.
 This is no exception: